microchip-pic-avr-examples/pic16f13145-cnano-manchester-decoder-mplab-mcc/README.md

 <br><img src="images/clb_decoder_circuit.PNG" width="1000">

-The current implementation uses the transitions that occur is the middle of each Manchester-encoded data bit (clock edges) to decode the incomming data stream.
-For correct decoder synchronization, the first edge after an idle period must be a clock edge.
+The current implementation uses the transitions that occur in the middle of each Manchester-encoded data bit (clock edges) to decode the incoming data stream.
+For a correct decoder synchronization, the first edge after an idle period must be a clock edge.
 This is ensured by the usage of start and stop bytes in the data frames (software protocol).

 The encoded data is received through a wire on the RA2 pin.
 The rising and falling edges of the incoming signal are detected using CLB edge detectors.
-The detected edges, combined through an OR gate, are used to reset a D flip-flop that creates a validation time slot together with a timer peripheral (TMR0).
-The TMR0 overflow, configured to 3/4 of the Manchester bitrate, sets the flip-flop used for time slot validation.
-By using this validation mechanism, only the clock edges are enabled to generate the decoded data stream (SDO_SPI signal on PPS_OUT1) through two AND gates, as below:
+A validation time slot is created using a D flip-flop with enable and reset.
+The detected edges, combined through an OR gate, reset the flip-flop, while the TMR0 overflow, configured to 3/4 of the Manchester bitrate, sets the same flip-flop.
+By using this validation mechanism, only the clock edges are validated and used to generate the decoded data stream (SDO_SPI signal on PPS_OUT1) through two AND gates, as shown below:
-- any edge that appears before 3/4 of the bit period is ignored
+- A rising edge that appears after 3/4 of the bit period will set the output flip-flop (logic `1`)
-- a falling edge that appears after 3/4 of the bit period will reset the output flip-flop (logic `0`)
+- A falling edge that appears after 3/4 of the bit period will reset the output flip-flop (logic `0`)
-- a rising edge that appears after 3/4 of the bit period will set the output flip-flop (logic `1`)
+- Any edge that appears before 3/4 of the bit period is ignored

-The decoded data stream is sent via the SPI interface to an SPI Client (MSSP1 in this example).
+The decoded data stream is sent via the SPI interface to an SPI Client, MSSP1 in this case.
 The SPI data is the output of the flip-flop, while the validation window is used as the SPI clock.
 The decoded data is further transmitted via the serial communication (UART).

 Note: The TMR0 overflow is proportional with the Manchester-encoded bitrate.
 To change the bitrate only the value of the `MANCHESTER_BAUD_RATE` macro must be updated, as for example: